WildSiphon/Mailfoguess/README.md

 ~$ python3 mailfoguess.py -f Bill -m "The Gater" -l Gates -u billythekid -n 1955 --level max --yes
 ```

 ​	We strongly recommend that you **do not** do this as the script could last a long time.
-I tried this one for fun and it's still running (almost 10 000 email address were generated)…
+I tried this one for fun and it took me almost 6 hours to verify 10 000 email address generated from 2300 local-part.

 ## <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f4da.png" alt="books" style="zoom:33%;" />Output